ryansheehy0/Neo-C/optional.md

 [Back](./Readme.md)

 # Optional
+- Don't use `?` for optionals because I want to discourage them being used for error handling.
+	- Instead just make them a template class.

 `optional` is a built in keyword that allows you to make your type optional.

 The `optional` keyword has a similar interface to this: